ForceFK/pblauncher-elite/README.md

-# PBLauncher Project Elite
+# PBLauncher Project Elite - Public Version
-PBLauncher Project Elite
+Not the current version of PBLauncher in use by Project Elite